Who is Sam Langford?

 - No. 2 on Ring Magazines ‘Top 100 punchers of all time’

 - Boxer of the half-century (Canadian Press)

 Furthermore, Langford continues to be remembered for all he has achieved in his career, even after his death.
-A plaque was erected in his birthplace Weymouth Falls, Nova Scotia, in 1972 in his memory.
+In his memory, a plaque was erected in his birthplace Weymouth Falls, Nova Scotia, in 1972.